Worthing CIL Neighbourhood Fund

 We want to continue working hand in hand with our communities, to help our residents and our places to thrive, in particular at a neighbourhood level.

-And we are making some changes to the information and guidance for applicants in response to what we've learned from last year and because our funding pot is significantly smaller this year.
+And we are making some changes to the information and guidance for applicants as we continue to evolve the fund based on our learnings from last year and because our funding pot is smaller this year.

 The Worthing CIL Neighbourhood Fund pots of money have been accrued from payments made by developers building in the local area and are available to local community groups, organisations and residents associations in the selected areas.
-A summary of the applications received and which projects have been funded can be found in the summary of bids received section (see below).
+A summary of the applications received and which projects have been funded can be found in the previously successful projects section (see below).

 What can the CIL Neighbourhood Fund be used for?